Cidana-Developers/CidanaTestPlatformRelease/README.md

    http://192.168.0.88:8083
 ```

-   Please copy this entrance URL and open it in any browser, if login page show up, which means whole `CTP` deploy operation finish eventually
+   Please copy this entrance URL and open it in any browser, if login page show up, which means whole `CTP` deploy operation finished and successfully

-   Default evaluation account for `CTP`
+   Default evaluation account for `CTP` is

    ```java
       user: guest01, password: 123